-Following the Second Round 'Updating and Screening Assessment' 2006, Craigavon Borough Council has decided to cease operation of all its automated monitoring stations at Lord Lurgan Park and Castle Lane, Lurgan.
+Following the Second Round 'Updating and Screening Assessment' 2006, Craigavon Borough Council has ceased operating all its automated monitoring stations at Lord Lurgan Park and Castle Lane, Lurgan.
 Data retrieved from the stations over a sustained period indicated that exceedences of the objective limits was unlikely at these locations and supported the council's view that monitoring was logistically and financially unnecessary.
 The council will examine the possibility of relocating the monitoring equipment to a more suitable location or to a local authority which has the potential to be affected by the pollutants concerned.